lazymesh/Sangria-GraphQL-Neo4j-backend/README.md

 ### Database Configuration

-This example uses an in-memory [H2](http://www.h2database.com/html/main.html) SQL database.
-The schema and example data will be re-created every time server starts.
+This example uses Neo4j [Neo4j](https://neo4j.com/) Graph database.
+The schema and example data will be deleted and re-created every time server starts.

+For installing Neo4j [installation doc](https://neo4j.com/docs/operations-manual/current/installation/) is a great resource.

 If you would like to change the database configuration or use a different database, then please update `src/main/resources/application.conf`.